No matter what your “game” is:

 - Basic support can be as simple as an ace bandage wrap, which can apply pressure to control swelling and increase stability.

-- Chemical support could be medications designed to reduce swelling.
+- Chemical support could be medications or supplements designed to reduce swelling.

 - Magnetic Therapy support can combine the structure of basic support with non-invasive magnetic therapy, designed to help locally reduce inflammation, increase oxygen, and return the cells to a healthy state of alkalinity which supports the body being able to heal itself.